iusztinpaul/machine-learning-blog/professional-sklearn-pipelines/README.md

-# How to Design Professional Sklearn Pipelines Like a Pro
+# How to Quickly Design Advanced Sklearn Pipelines
+Tutorial on how to develop real-world scalable and modular Scikit pipelines by building a yearly wheat yield forecasting model.

 # Table of Contents
 1. [Motivation](#motivation)